StarRocks/community/README.md

 collaborate to complete the implementation and maintenance of new features of the project, and solve user problems.

 + **User group**:The user organization of the StarRocks project is a group used to promote the exchange and discovery of information related to a large number of users for a long time.
-Does not own the StarRocks code base.
+Doesn't own the StarRocks code base.

 ## Contribute